itzeljm/APIChallenge/README.md

-File for the code2040 API CHALLENGE
+File for the code2040 API Challenge
 ===================================
 Author : Itzel Martinez